swerling/swiftemit/README.md

 - iOS 9.0+
 - todo: not yet tested on Mac OS X 10.9+ / tvOS 9.0+ / watchOS 2.0+

-## Features/Comparison
+## Features

-* Pub-Sub pattern similar to nodejs Emitter, but...
+* Observer pattern similar to nodejs Emitter, but...
 * ...Emits objects (or structs) instead of string events (concept copied from 'Announcements' in smalltalk).
 Eg. see http://pharo.gemtalksystems.com/book/LanguageAndLibraries/announcements/
 * Simple syntax to emit a payload, register/deregister event handlers
 * Event contains: the payload, the context.
-The payload is the thing emitted, the context is a Dictionary with string keys and arbitrary values.
-Handlers can side-effect the context.

-    ```
-     func myHandler(event: Event) {
-       guard let payload = event.payload as?
-SomePayload else { return }
-       guard let sender = event.context["sender"] as?
-SomeClass else {return }
-       ...do something with payload, eg:....
-       if isInvalid(payload.something) {
-          event.context["invalid"] = "some reason"
-       }
-     }
-     myObject.on(SomePayload.self, run: myHandler)
-    ```

-* Any Hashable class event emitter

-* Any Hashable struct can be event emitter, but be careful, if struct changes, it's handler mappings may change too (see StructEmitTests.swift)
+Handlers can side-effect the context (see examples below)

-* Instances of any struct or class or enums can be payloads.
+* Instances of Any can by payloads, typically class instances or enum values
 * Adaptors for NS KVO, NotificationCenter, NSOperationQueue, where handlers take the same form as regular SwiftEmit events. (see examples below)

-## Examples
+## More Examples

+With a little more detail.

 ### KVO Events: